ceford/cefjdemos-data-jdm-help-en/articles/common-elements/list-column-headers.md

 ## Some Common Headers

-- **Checkbox**.
-To select all articles, check the box in the column heading.
+- **Checkbox** To select all articles, check the box in the column heading.
     The toolbar button 'Actions' becomes active.
 An action may be applied to the items visible in the page.
 It is not applied to items in subsequent pages that are not visible.
-- **Ordering**.
-You can change the order of an article within a list as
+- **Ordering** You can change the order of an article within a list as
     follows:
   - In the Filter Options limit the list to items to be ordered, for example items in a selected Language or items by a selected Author.